-- Operators serving in the United States military, operating commercial vehicles in pursuit of military purposes. - Operators of emergency firefighting equipment necessary to the preservation of life, property, or the execution of emergency governmental functions performed under emergency conditions that aren't subject to normal traffic regulation. - Operators of rental transporting equipment used as personal family use vehicles. - Operators of recreation vehicles used as personal family recreational vehicles. - Operators involved in farm to market transportation movements, at least 18 years of age holding a valid operator's license, limited to those operators of a farm vehicle: - o Controlled and operated by a farmer, employee or family member, - o Used to transport either agricultural products, farm machinery, or farm supplies to or from a farm, - $\circ\,$ Not used in the operations of a common or contract motor carrier, and - Used within 150 miles of a person's farm. - Operators of Covered Farm Vehicles: - Registered in the state with a farm license plate or farm sticker issued by the State of registration that allows law enforcement officials to identify it as a farm vehicle, - Operated by the owner or operator of a farm or ranch, or an employee or family member of an owner or operator of a farm or ranch, - $\circ\,$ Used to transport agricultural commodities, livestock, machinery or supplies to or from a farm or ranch, - Not used in for-hire motor carrier operations; however, for-hire motor carrier operations do not include the operation of a vehicle by a tenant pursuant to a crop share farm lease agreement to transport the landlord's portion of the crops under that agreement, - With a gross vehicle weight or gross vehicle weight rating, whichever is greater, of 26,001 pounds or less may utilize the exemptions anywhere in the unites States; or - With a gross vehicle weight or gross vehicle weight rating, whichever is greater, of more than 26,001 pounds may utilize the exemptions anywhere in the State of registration or across State lines within 150 air miles of the farm or ranch with respect to which the vehicle is being operated.
+- Operators serving in the United States military, operating commercial vehicles in pursuit of military purposes. - Operators of emergency firefighting equipment necessary to the preservation of life, property, or the execution of emergency governmental functions performed under emergency conditions that aren't subject to normal traffic regulation. - The occasional transportation of personal property by individuals not for compensation and in the furtherance of a commercial enterprise. - Operators of recreation vehicles used as personal family recreational vehicles. - Operators involved in farm to market transportation movements, at least 16 years of age holding a valid operator's license, limited to those operators of a farm vehicle: - $\circ\,$ Controlled and operated by a farmer, employee, or family member, - o Used to transport either agricultural products, farm machinery, or farm supplies to or from a farm, - $\circ\,$ Not used in the operations of a common or contract motor carrier, and - ${\odot}$ Used within 150 miles of a person's farm. - Operators of Covered Farm Vehicles: - Registered in the state with a farm license plate or farm sticker issued by the State of registration that allows law enforcement officials to identify it as a farm vehicle, - Operated by the owner or operator of a farm or ranch, or an employee or family member of an owner or operator of a farm or ranch, - o Used to transport agricultural commodities, livestock, machinery or supplies to or from a farm or ranch, - Not used in for-hire motor carrier operations; however, for-hire motor carrier operations do not include the operation of a vehicle by a tenant pursuant to a crop share farm lease agreement to transport the landlord's portion of the crops under that agreement, - With a gross vehicle weight or gross vehicle weight rating, whichever is greater, of 26,001 pounds or less may utilize the exemptions anywhere in the United States; or - With a gross vehicle weight or gross vehicle weight rating, whichever is greater, of more than 26,001 pounds may utilize the exemptions anywhere in the State of registration or across State lines within 150 air miles of the farm or ranch with respect to which the vehicle is being operated.